garage sale

 • Holding garage sales is an American pastime that you may want to try at least once in your life.
 Ok, maybe not — it can be a big hassle and does take some time and preparation to pull off.
 It’s not my favorite way of decluttering the house, but it’s a good way to get a tan over the weekend while you attend to curious visitors on your driveway.
 But!
 I have been known to visit a few estate sales each summer just to see what can be had.
 Lastly, you can also advertise your garage sale via the web or your newspaper if you want to go this route.

-• Participating in storage bin auctions is a rather esoteric way to pick up some used goods.
+• Participating in storage unit auctions is a rather esoteric way to pick up some used goods.
 If you’re intent on getting some good deals, you may just find them in these abandoned storage areas.
 I’m not kidding.

 • Your own family, friends and neighbors may be just the buyers or sellers you need to trade goods with (for a few bucks).
 I’m glad I have extended family around so it’s been easy for us to take advantage of recycling items amongst ourselves for really attractive, bargain prices (if not free)!